Map 22 — Central San Rafael to Corte Madera

 Larkspur

 At Andersen Drive, head east to stay on the Bay Trail (bike lanes, sidewalks), or continue straight to take the CalPark Hill Tunnel to Larkspur.
-To access the Bay Trail on the Richmond-San Rafael Bridge from this junction, please visit 511.org as improvements are currently underway in this complex area, and conditions are changing monthly.
+To access the Bay Trail on the Richmond-San Rafael Bridge from this junction, please visit 511.org as improvements are currently underway in this complex area, and conditions are changing frequently.
 Also see Map #23 — Richmond-San Rafael Bridge.

 To stay in Marin, head west on Sir Francis Drake Boulevard.
 While there is no shoreline path around San Quentin State Prison (surprise!), a lovely bayside path begins just west of the prison at Remillard Park in Larkspur.
 Don’t miss the spur that loops through the Larkspur Ferry parking lot with its unique views of the Corte Madera Creek.